-APPLICANT NAME:

-APPLICANT ADDRESS:

-TELEPHONE NUMBER:

-FAX NUMBER:

-APPLICANT is (Check One) () Corporation () Partnership () Sole Owner () Association

-Other ()

-Please answer the following questions on a separate attached sheet if necessar ry.
+Please answer the following questions on a separate attached sheet if necessary.

 SECTION I CORPORATION

 1a.
 Names and addresses of all Officers and Directors of Corporation.

 1b.
 (Answer only if corporation has 33 or more shareholders.)

-Names and addresses of all those shareholders owning shares equal to or in e of 3% of the proportionate ownership interest and the percentage of sharel interest.
-(Note: Corporations which submit S.E.C. form 10K may substitute statement for the material required herein.) holder
+Names and addresses of all those shareholders owning shares equal to or in excess of 3% of the proportionate ownership interest and the percentage of shareholder interest.
+(Note: Corporations which submit S.E.C. form 10K may substitute that statement for the material required herein.)

 1c.
 (Answer only if corporation has fewer than 33 shareholders.)

-Corporations which submit S.E.C. form 10K may substitute that stateme erial requested herein.) ent 1 SECTIO ON 2 PARTNERSHIP/ASSOCIATION/JOINT VENTURE The name, address, and percentage of interest of each partner versity is therein, whether limited or general, is equal to or in excess of 3%. who Associations: The name and address of all officers, directors, and rs with 3% or greater interest. oth SECTION 3 - TRUSTS 3a.
-1 rust number and institution.
+Names and addresses of all shareholders and percentage of interest of each herein.
+(Note: Corporations which submit S.E.C. form 10K may substitute that statement for the material requested herein.)

+SECTION 2 PARTNERSHIP/ASSOCIATION/JOINT VENTURE

+2a.
+The name, address, and percentage of interest of each partner whose interests therein, whether limited or general, is equal to or in excess of 3%.

+2b.
+Associations: The name and address of all officers, directors, and other members with 3% or greater interest.

+SECTION 3 - TRUSTS

+3a.
+Trust number and institution.

 3b.
-N Name and address of trustee or estate administrator.
+Name and address of trustee or estate administrator.

 3c.
-7 rust or estate beneficiaries: Name, address, and percentage of intertity. rest rests disclosed in Section 1, 2, or 3 are being held by se name and address of principal. corporation or other "holding Section 1,2, or 3 is being held by a "holding" entity not an individual, state the names and more than a 3% interest in that "holding" corporation 1(c), 2(a), and 2(b). another party, give name as any interest named in Sections 1,2, 3, or 4 is held by nd address of party with constructive control. control established through voting trusts, proxies, or ership agreements.)
-I have not withheld disclosure of accurate and current. f any interest known to me.
-Information provided is Date Signature of Person Preparing Statement Title ATTEST: Notary Public (Notary Seal) Commission Expires: , ,
+Trust or estate beneficiaries: Name, address, and percentage of interest in total entity.